 The Internet of Things (IoT) has found traction and interest in the smart home market.
 Smart doorbells, door locks, lighting and thermostats are some of the most popular IoT products found in the home today.

 A recent analyst report found that 21% of the 450 IoT platforms in the market had a focus on the smart home segment.
 Despite the strong interest in IoT for the home, today’s solutions solve the wrong problems and miss the mark with real world buyers.

-This article describes several strategies for product managers to come up with “use cases” that resonate with buyers.
+This article describes several strategies for product managers to come up with “Applications” that resonate with buyers.

 Today’s connected homes solve “first world” problems

 Today’s smart home solutions do simple things.
 They turn lights on and off.
 Some solutions time the closing of blinds with turning on the entertainment system.
 They automate tasks based on pre-defined user profiles, scenes (user scenarios), and events.
 They do these tasks automatically, or when you tell them to.

 While today’s smart home products do useful things, they solve “first world” problems of convenience that are useful to a small group of people.

 In order for smart home IoT adoption to really accelerate, it must do something useful beyond turning things on and off.
 Smart home IoT product managers must rethink the smart home and solve real world, real people problems.

 Rethink the smart home to solve “real world” problems